inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/README.md

 ## Installation

-As the `reportingGrofWild` package is not available on CRAN, the easiest way of installing the package is using the `devtools` package and referring to the git repository holding the package code:
+As the `reportingGrofWild` package is not available on CRAN, the easiest way of installing the package is using the `remotes` package and referring to the git repository holding the package code:

 ```
-devtools::install_github("inbo/reporting-rshiny-grofwildjacht", subdir = "reporting-grofwild")
+remotes::install_github("inbo/reporting-rshiny-grofwildjacht", subdir = "reporting-grofwild")
 ```

 Remark that the package itself is stored in a subfolder of the repository, which is tackled by the `subdir` command.